 It occurred to me later that all of my experiences had led me where I wanted to go, even when I didn’t know where I was headed.
 Whether as an administrative assistant, a global manager or an HR Director, my job has always been the same – to make sure people have what they need so they can focus on their work, be successful in their jobs and get where they want to go.
 I like to think I’ve spent my entire career preparing the space where the magic happens.

 - Bachelor of Arts, English, California State University Los Angeles

-- SHRM-SCP credential, Society for Human Resource Management
+- SHRM-SCP certification, Society for Human Resource Management

 Professional and Community Activities

 - HSS Diversity, Equity & Inclusion Committee, Member